El Omar Fardi

-El Omar Fardi (born 22 April 2002) is a professional footballer who plays as a defender for Marseille B. Born in France, he represents the Comoros national team.
+El Omar Fardi (born 22 April 2002) is a professional footballer who plays as a defender for Marseille B. Born in France, he plays for the Comoros national team.

 Club career

 A youth product of Busserine, Fardi signed with Marseille's youth academy on 7 February 2018.
 He debuted with their reserve team in a 5–4 Championnat National 3 win over Jura Sud on 14 February 2020.
 He signed his first aspirant contract with Marseille on 2 April 2021.

 International career

 Fardi made his senior international debut for Comoros in a 2021 FIFA Arab Cup qualification match against Palestine, a 5–1 defeat.